About

 In the Future:

-One day, I might become a full time potter.
+One day, I might become a full time potter, but I will always be a teacher in some capacity.

 I have dreams of creating a studio where locals can come and shop in person and perhaps even try making something on the wheel.
 A space that is centered around community and a love for all things art and pottery.